flightsadmin/flights/README.md

 ```
 **This command will perfom below actions:

-    * Compile css/js based on `bootstrap and fontawesome/free using vite`.
+    * Compile css/js based on `bootstrap and bootstrap-icons using vite`.
     * Run `npm install && run build`
     * Flush *node_modules* files from your folder.